glenert41/CircuitPython/README.md

    In this assignment we were supposed to make a circle bounce around a small window.

  ### Lessons Learned
-  In this assignment, I learned that planning your code instead of just wriitng it and troubleshooting can really help.
+  In this assignment, I learned that planning your code instead of just writng it and troubleshooting can really help.
 At first, I just attempted it blindy and thought I would just figure it out.
 However, that did not work very well... at all.
 So, I took a step back from my keyboard, and really thought through the code and what lines I needed.
 It was very easy to transpose my new information on to the keyboard.

+We used sin and cos to help move the circle around the screen.
+We would increase the x and y coordinates by their respective sin and cos values.
+Once the x or y values were too high or too low (the circle his the wall), we multiplied the sin and cos by -1, which flipped the direction that the circle would go.

  ### Images and Diagrams